TheFixerDevelopment/SkyblockPE/README.md

 ## COMPATIBLE SERVER SOFTWARE'S FOR THIS PLUGIN:

 * PocketMine-MP - Tested and working.
+(Use this branch [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/Pocketmine-ONLY)

 * GenisysPro - Tested and working.